 Looking back, I can remember now the kids who never played with us because they couldn’t access the playground.
 It wasn’t until my own daughter had so many challenges with play spaces I realized that a playground is not one size fits all.

 Our daughter has an intellectual disability, developmental delay, and tremors along with balance and coordination issues.
 She couldn’t sit on a standard swing when she was younger.
 She fell easily on uneven surfaces and couldn’t keep up with her peers on most playgrounds.
 Our trips to the playground usually ended in tears.
 My son had a very different play experience since he could play on any type of playground.

 My daughter taught me that all kids play, no matter their ability.
 On a special education playground, you too can see how the kids play, communicate and enjoy their time together.
 But play should not mean the kids are separated because of the equipment or ability.
 And a playground design that doesn’t consider all abilities means some kids and families are left on the sidelines.

 When we moved from the Bay Area to a small town in Arizona, I never imagined I’d get so involved in an inclusive playground design.
-Our town set out on an endeavor to build a multi-acre park with a 10,000 square foot playground at the center.
+Our town set out on an endeavor to build a multi-acre park with a 10,000-square-foot playground at the center.
 I noticed community members asked for an inclusive design and handicapped equipment on the Town’s Facebook page.
 My experience at different playgrounds with my own children and the residents’ comments inspired me to get involved in the project.
 The timing was perfect because they were still collecting community input for the large park project.
-My journey began with building awareness among all—town team, design teams and town council with the help from other community members.
+My journey began with building awareness among the—town team, design teams, and town council with the help of other community members.